isabella232/ContentTypeDeploymentPnP/README.md

 Download the 'SitesDocLibs.csv' file ([Right Click this link](https://github.com/OnePlaceSolutions/ContentTypeDeploymentPnP/raw/master/SitesDocLibs.csv) and select 'Save target as' or 'Save link as'), and ensure you save it as a .CSV file.
 Customize it to your requirements per the notes below, you will be prompted for this file by the script.
 If the sample data appears to be in one column in Excel, please try importing the CSV file into Excel via the Data tab instead of opening it directly.
-If the script fails to import the contents of the CSV file, please check the CSV file in Notepad to check that the columns are as below and the delimiter is still a comma ','.
+If the script fails to import the contents of the CSV file, please check the CSV file in Notepad to check that the columns appear similar to [this](https://github.com/OnePlaceSolutions/ContentTypeDeploymentPnP/blob/master/SitesDocLibs.csv) and the delimiter is still a comma ','.
 European formatting in Excel may cause this issue, in which case customize the CSV file in Notepad.

 Notes regarding the CSV file:
 * The SitesDocLibs.CSV file already contains an example deployment for the 'Contoso' Tenant.
 If run, it would deploy the Email Content Type 'OnePlaceMail Email' to the 'Emails' Document Library in the 'Marketing' Site Collection, and two Email Content Types to the 'Emails' Document Library in the 'Accounting' Site Collection; 'ACC Incoming Email' and 'ACC Outgoing Email'.
 If these Content Types do not exist, the script would create them.